Bentley's Bandstand: January 2017

 Roger Street Friedman, Shoot the Moon.
 There’s nothing better than starting a new year with an album that comes from beyond left field.
 Roger Street Friedman has a previous release that somehow slipped under the radar, but this one could change that.
 He writes with the wisdom of someone who’s seen his share of living, and actually was savvy enough to take notes along the way.
 What initially seems like it could be a singer-songwriter groove quickly kicks in with healthy measures of rock, R&B, and even some nods to New Orleans.
 Imagine a potent new strain built on The Band, Little Feat, and a sprinkling of Bruce Hornsby.
 Having guest vocalists Nini Camps and Amy Helm onboard keep that particular circle unbroken.
 At a time when the world can get to feeling crispy rather quickly, Friedman’s songs provide the kind of perspective that proves longevity is a friend to us all, while the panic button provides no appealing solution.
 So when it’s time to take a gamble on an unknown, start with Roger Street Friedman.
 He isn’t fooling around, and at 54 years old knows there is no time like right now to do the very best work possible.
 So here it is: what will surely be one of the best albums of this still brand new year—delivered right on time.
 Real life guaranteed.

 Jude Johnstone, A Woman’s Work.
 There are certain artists who songs go so deep it’s like they’re heart surgeons.
 They know the way to that place where all human emotions begin, and are able to put into words our deepest pain as well as our most transcendent joys.
 Jude Johnstone has been able to do all that and more for so many years it’s almost like she has a patent on it.
 Her new album goes all the way, and even farther.
 It is music taken down to the bones, and built into a sound that is able to enter the bloodstream.
 There’s a reason singers like Bonnie Raitt, Johnny Cash, Stevie Nicks, Emmylou Harris, Bette Midler, Jennifer Warnes, and more have all recorded Johnstone’s songs.
 They know greatness when it greets them, and also know it’s something that doesn’t come around that often.
-These new songs, whether they’re “The Woman Before Me” (already a #1 song for Trisha Yearwood), “Little Boy Blue,” “What Do I Do Now,” or the devastating “Before You” all point to someone who is at the uppermost of their abilities right now, and continue on that path to glory.
+These new songs, whether they’re “The Woman Before Me” (already a #1 hit for Trisha Yearwood), “Little Boy Blue,” “What Do I Do Now,” or the devastating “Before You” all point to someone who is at the uppermost of their abilities right now, and continue on that path to glory.
 Jude Johnstone has found the truth and wants to share it.
 Listen to her.

 Bill Kirchen & Austin De Lone, Transatlanticana.
 What happens when the musical linchpins of Commander Cody & the Lost Planet Airmen and Eggs Over Easy collide at the corner of country & western and rock & roll?
 Look no further than this latest collaboration by Bill Kirchen and Austin De Lone.
 The guitarist and keyboard player are no strangers to creating musical mayhem, and together it’s like two long-lost brothers are reunited for tons of fun and frolic.
 They write news songs with the same astute talent that they pick covers, and don’t limit themselves to any single genre to cast their own unique spell.
 Even if it sounds like playing this music might have an eye in the rear-view mirror, that couldn’t be further from the truth.
 It takes guts to punch up the timeless button, and true love to keep nostalgia at bay.
 These two men have been around every kind of foolishness the music business can offer, and still sound like the start of each day begins with a shining smile and a big beat.
 Hit repeat now.